JoseFArvizu/Chatbot_Demo/README.md

 ## ⚠️ Notes

 - 🔑 Ensure your API key has access to the `gpt-3.5-turbo` model or whichever model you're calling.
-- 📚 This project is intended for educational and prototyping purposes.